 Mutes: Trombones: Straight, Cup, Plunger, Practice Mutes: Denis Wick or Jo-Ral are good brands

-Instrument Cleaning Materials (A "snake" and a mouthpiece brush) and disinfectant
+Instrument Cleaning Materials (A "snake" and a mouthpiece brush) and disinfectant for your college studies and beyond.

 Instrument Quality: Is your instrument in great condition?